RonaldoDairo/slqAlchemy-python-html/README.md

 ## f1 to looking for formate and to download use black
 ## Flask SQLAlchemy CRUD || instalation pip install Flask-SQLAlchemy
 ## pip install mysqlclient
+## to enter to the database mysql -h localhost -u root -p
 this project is a CRUD application using flask and mysql using SQLAlchemy

 ### Installation with docker-compose